jnozzi/cocoadev.com/SiteContent/General/WhatIsSIGTRAP.markdown

 Thanks for your input (I'm pulling my hair out)...
 ----
 SIGTRAP is a Unix "signal".
-In my experience, if you're getting unexpected [[SIGTRAPs]], it means you've tried to access a pointer that's already been freed.
+In my experience, if you're getting unexpected General/SIGTRAPs, it means you've tried to access a pointer that's already been freed.

 In Cocoa terms, this means you've tried to send a message to an object that's been dealloc'ed.
 This usually occurs if you don't match up calls to the object's retain method with calls to its release method properly.